tdoan5/ML5800/README.md

 ### 3. On your computer:

-Open terminal and enter follow command:
+Open terminal on your computer and enter follow command:

 ![screenshot](https://github.com/tdoan5/ML5800/blob/master/ssh_jpn.png)